yoichimichael/mod-two-week-one-review-nyc-web-033020/README.md

 ## Goal
 Your job is to recreate the Seven Seas application in Rails.
 To a user, the Sinatra and Rails apps should be indistinguishable.

-Feel free to copy/paste where applicable; the goal is to become aware of the similarities between Rails and Sinatra applications.
+Feel free to copy/paste where applicable; the goal is to become aware of the similarities and differences between Rails and Sinatra applications.

 ## Caveats and Tips